NessieCircuits/Riotee_SDK/docs/hardware/probe.md

 With the Riotee Probe the process becomes much easier: When programming/debugging is requested, the Probe automatically switches on a constant power supply and supplies the microcontrollers on the Riotee Module throughout the transfer.
 After programming, the power supply as well as the programming pins are automatically disconnected from the Riotee Module with analog switches.
 The device returns to harvesting operation and you can immediately observe the new software without interference from the programming dongle.

-The Riotee probe supports programming both, the MSP430 and the nRF52 on the Riotee Module after you've soldered it onto your PCB or plugged it into a breadboard.
+The Riotee Probe supports programming both, the MSP430 and the nRF52 on the Riotee Module after you've soldered it onto your PCB or plugged it into a breadboard.
 It has a standard, 10-pin, 0.1-inch connector and is compatible with Tag-Connect cables that support in-circuit debugging.

+Additionally, the Riotee Probe has four GPIOs that can be controlled via USB from the CLI or API interfaces.
+This allows, for example, building test jigs to automatically program and test your Riotee-based devices.

 ## Features & Specifications